 - a) The local Public Security Bureau regularly inspects our factory and warehouse security procedures.
-The local Public Security Bureau does not issue an inspection report to our Group, and Yinguang Technology did not receive any negative feedback from the local Public Security Bureau. - b) The Commission of Science and Technology of Shandong carries out an inspection on our factory and warehouse security at least twice every year.
+The local Public Security Bureau does not issue an inspection report to our Group, and Yinguang Technology did not receive any negative feedback from the local Public Security Bureau. - A total of six inspections were made for the financial year ended 31 March 2016. - b) The Commission of Science and Technology of Shandong carries out an inspection on our factory and warehouse security at least twice every year.
 The Commission of Science and Technology of Shandong does not issue an inspection report to our Group, and Yinguang Technology did not receive any negative feedback from the Commission of Science and Technology of Shandong.